ll7/scenario_runner/Docs/Record_your_test_case_and_evaluate_it.md

 ### Collision Output
 In Contrast to Record and Replay you only have to execute Carla as a preparation to execute the following commands.

-This will show all the collisions hapenned while recording (currently only involved by hero actors).
+Then you can enter the following command in the above mentioned directory (~/CARLA_0.9.9/PythonAPI/examples) while starting a scenario:

 ```
 show_recorder_collisions.py <param> "<name>"
 ```
+This will show all the collisions hapenned while recording (currently only involved by hero actors).

 In simulations with a hero actor, the collisions are automatically saved, so we can query a recorded file to see if any hero actor had collisions with some other actor.
 You can replace the placeholder <"param"> with one of the following parameters:
 ```